flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 :::note
-The ID chosen will determine the type of [verification method](/docs/for-app-authors/verification#what-is-verification) available.
+The ID chosen will determine the type of [verification method](/docs/for-app-authors/verification#what-is-verification) available, if any.
 It must be a constant and unique identifier of the application.
 If it needs to be renamed at any point, the application needs to be [resubmitted](/docs/for-app-authors/maintenance#renaming-the-flatpak-id).
 :::